Baker-IGM/IGME-110/exercises/ftpExercise/basicMarkupExercise.md

 ## Relative References to Other Directories

 As your web site gets bigger, keeping all your files in the same directory makes it harder to keep them organized.
 Web developers typically have different directories for different parts of their site, and also often keep images in a separate directory.
-You created a media folder in your www directory, and that’s where we’re going to put the images you use on your site.
+You created a `media` folder in your `igme110` directory, and that’s where we’re going to put the images you use on your site.

-On your computer, open the igme110 folder you created.
-Move your image file into the media folder.
+On your computer, open the `igme110` folder you created.
+Move your image file into the `media` folder.
 Your structure should look like this:

 ![index.html with image added](110homepage-filestructure.png)